Hope is being able to see there is light despite all the darkness – Desmond Tutu

 Liza first connected with Burning Stone Ministries while working in Mishkeegogamang First Nation.
 Liza is originally from Muscrat Dam First Nation and has an extensive amount of experience in many areas that have helped hers and other northern communities.
 Liza's positions and experience include:

-Myrtle is resently a Registered Dental Hygienist and works as an Independent contractor with Health Canada for Remote Area Program ( Northern Ontario) since 2019.
+Myrtle is a Registered Dental Hygienist and works as an Independent contractor with Health Canada for Remote Area Program ( Northern Ontario) since 2019.
 She just retired from a private dental practice In Mississauga after 25 years.

-Myrtle is also a board member for Hamilton Alliance for Tiny Shelter and a volunteer host family
+Myrtle is also a board member for Hamilton Alliance for Tiny Shelter and a volunteer host family for North

-Myrtle is resently a Registered Dental Hygienist and works as an Independent contractor with Health Canada for Remote Area Program ( Northern Ontario) since 2019.
+Myrtle is a Registered Dental Hygienist and works as an Independent contractor with Health Canada for Remote Area Program ( Northern Ontario) since 2019.
 She just retired from a private dental practice In Mississauga after 25 years.

 Myrtle is also a board member for Hamilton Alliance for Tiny Shelter and a volunteer host family for Northern Youth Abroad.